Ann Makosinski: The eDrink Coffee Mug

 The eDrink Coffee Mug, Makosinski's second invention, was a coffee mug that used the excess heat of a hot drink while waiting for it to cool down and converts it into electricity.
 This electricity could then be used for a plethora of different things such as charging a phone, tablet, headphones, etc. The mug has yet to hit the commercial market.
 Similar to The Hollow Flashlight, this product is able to harvest residual thermal energy to create useful power.
-Makosinski was invited back on the Tonight Show Starring Jimmy Fallon to debut the eDrink.
+Makosinski was invited back on The Tonight Show Starring Jimmy Fallon to debut the eDrink.
+As a prize, The Tonight Show gave her $5,000 to support her education.

 Career

 In 2016, Makosinski won a $50,000 investment from the Quest Climate Grant, supported by Canadian Geographic and Shell Energy North America for inventions powered by body heat.
 Later that year, she was appointed a global brand ambassador for Uniqlo.

 In 2017, Makosinski was included on the Forbes 30 Under 30 list.
 She was also named one of Glamour magazine's 2018 College Women of the Year.

-In 2018, Makosinski presented her invention of the "eDrink mug" to Jimmy Fallon on the Tonight Show, which uses heat from a drink to charge a phone.
-As a prize, The Tonight Show gave her $5,000 to support her education.

 In 2018, Makosinski won four major awards from the Intel International Science and Engineering Fair.

 Makosinski is the founder of Makotronics Enterprises and has filed several patents.